zhangchengchuan/tp-1/docs/team/zhangchengchuan.md

   * Added Edit Task Command (PR #59)
     * Description: The Edit Task Command allows the user to edit the specified task.
-    * Reason: For ManageMe, adding tasks are a core feature we have but in the event that the user typed in something wrong, they can use the edit task function to edit it.
+    * Reason: For ManageMe, adding tasks are a core feature we have but in the event that the user typed in something wrong, they can use the edit task function to edit.
     * Difficulty: Moderate
       <br><br>
   * Added Delete Done Task Command (PR #125)